 Talk about accommodations for your four-legged friends!
 Normandy Farms Family Camping Resort has plenty of ways for you to pamper your pooch or let him have fun.
 The resort features a 1.5-acre dog park complete with an agility and obstacle course, drinking fountains and a dog bathing area.
 There’s even a separate section for dogs under 30 pounds if you’re worried about rough play.
 If you need to leave your dog behind for any reason, Normandy Farms also has an excellent kennel facility or will take your dog out for regular bathroom breaks.

 Four Paws Kingdom bills itself as “The First and Only Dog Dedicated Campground in the US.”
 This little 34-acre site is a beautiful oasis for your pooch in the foothills of the North Carolina mountains.

-There are plenty of resources available to find the best dog-friendly RV parks.
+There are plenty of resources available to find the best dog friendly RV parks and campgrounds.
 My favorites are BringFido.com and DogFriendly.com.
-These websites give you a breakdown of RV parks, campgrounds, and destinations that are dog-friendly and the amenities they offer.
+These websites give you a breakdown of RV parks, campgrounds, and destinations that are dog friendly and the amenities they offer.
 They go beyond what RVers are looking for, giving you options for beach getaways, events, and more.
 You can also learn more about traveling with dogs on both websites.

 Whether you’re going on an extended vacation or want to take your dog along for the ride, pet-friendly RV parks and campgrounds are on the rise across the country.
-Don’t leave your best friend behind on your next RV trip!
-Take your dog on your next RV adventure for memories that’ll last a lifetime for both you and your pet!
+Don’t leave your best friend behind on your next RV trip.
+Take your dog on your next adventure for memories that’ll last a lifetime for both you and your pet.